IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Authorized Client and Authorization Server Actors claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML assertions and tokens.
 All of the SAML attributes in Table 3.71.4.1.2.1-1 shall be supported.
 The SAML assertion contents shall comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

-#### 3.71.6.5 OAuth Bearer Token Option

-An Authorized Client, Authorization Server, and Resource Server Actor claiming conformance with the OAuth Bearer Token Option shall comply with the requirements in RFC 6750 OAuth 2.0 Authorization Framework: Bearer Token Usage.
-This option does not convey the healthcare information defined in Table 3.71.4.1.2.1-1.

 ### 3.71.7 Expected Actions

-TBD: The authorization server MUST require all clients to register one or more complete redirect URIs prior to utilizing the authorization endpoint.
-The client MAY use the "state" request parameter to achieve per-request customization if needed.
-The authorization server MAY allow the client to register multiple redirect URIs [OAuth 2.1, Section 3.1.2.2].
-If multiple redirect URIs have been registered the client MUST include a redirect URI with the authorization request using the "redirect_uri" request parameter [OAuth 3.1.2.3].

 The response token shall be in the requested format.
 All actors are required to support at least the JSON Web Token format (JWT).
-They may support the XUA SAML token format or OAuth Bearer Token format.
+They may support the XUA SAML token format.

 The specific HTTP transactions are defined in the OAuth standards in Section X.X.X Referenced Standards.
 This transaction does not modify them other than through the definition of additional token attribute rules and auditing requirements.
 The end result will be either an error response, as defined in the RFCs, or an access token that can be used in the Incorporate Authorization Token [ITI-72] transaction.

 ### 3.71.8 Message Examples

-TBD

-#### 3.71.8.1 Client Credential grant type

-TBD

-#### 3.71.8.2 Authorization Code grant type

-TBD
+Intentionally left blanc.

 ### 3.71.9 Security Considerations